n0rdy/n0rdy-blog/content/posts/20231221/go-data-pipeline.md

 backOfficeDeskShutdownChan := make(chan struct{})
 ```

-We need to make sure we send a shutdown signal 3 times to the `backOfficeDeskShutdownChan:
+We need to make sure we send a shutdown signal 3 times to the `backOfficeDeskShutdownChan`:

 ```go
 deskShutdownChan <- struct{}{}